 The plant can survive well in USDA zones 3 through 9, but it isn’t meant to grow in very warm climates or places with high levels of humidity.
 Hostas require several weeks of winter chilling below 40°F (4°C), in which the plants become dormant and rest before spring.

-It’s also sensitive to cold, and will succumb at the first hard killing frost and not come back until spring has warmed up the ground quite a bit.
-The leaves of hostas are somewhat frost tolerant, and can survive light frosts down to about 28°F (-2°C).
+It’s also sensitive to cold and will succumb to the first hard freeze and not come back until spring has warmed up the ground quite a bit.
+The leaves of hostas are somewhat frost tolerant, and can survive light frosts with air temperatures down to about 28°F (-2°C).